Polysemic. Mutable. Contingent.

 Cebu was lovely.
 I was there for a week to celebrate Sinulog.
 But I’m not posting festival photos.
-I’m sure, with the hundreds of people present (and snapping photos) at the festival, you won’t miss out anything if I don’t post any.
+I’m sure, with the hundreds of people present (and snapping photos) at the festival, you will find hundreds of Sinulog photos in google.
 I’m posting photos of Colon instead.
 Colon is that market in Cebu where people are most scared to take their cellphones out because snatching was not theft but art.
 Don’t get me wrong.
 It is a lovely place to be however if you are one helluva-paranoid, I suggest you take your xanax before visiting the place.
+Continue reading

 To sleep in my own bed.